 Expanded Art Ideas is supported by

-The Milton and Sally Avery Arts Foundation; The Bay and Paul Foundations; Con Edison; Dedalus Foundation, Inc.; Gesso Foundation; The Keith Haring Foundation; NYU Community Fund; Puffin Foundation Ltd.; Dr. Robert C. and Tina Sohn Foundation; The New York City Department of Cultural Affairs, in partnership with the City Council; The New York City Department of Education; The New York State Council on the Arts, a State Agency; and the Friends of Artists Space.
+The Milton and Sally Avery Arts Foundation; The Bay and Paul Foundations; Con Edison; The Horace W. Goldsmith Foundation; The Keith Haring Foundation; NYU Community Fund; The New York City Department of Cultural Affairs, in partnership with the City Council; The New York City Department of Education; The New York State Council on the Arts, a State Agency; Catherine Woodard; and the Friends of Artists Space.

 The PS 140 Portfolio Development class provides instruction for students who wish to create a portfolio for application to specialized arts high schools, and is offered to a select group of 7th grade students during their spring semester, continuing on through the fall of their 8th grade year.